ergogen/ergogen-docs/docs/points.md

 I'm probably not revealing a big secret if I confess that "Ergogen" is just a contraction of "Ergonomic Generator".
 And what makes it "Ergo" is its opinionated, explicit focus on the column-stagger.
-This means that instead of the more common rows-then-columns order, Ergogen lays out zones columns first.
+This means that instead of the more common rows-then-columns order, Ergogen lays out zones columns first, left-to-right by default.
 A collection of columns comprises a zone, and we can have as many zones as we'd like &ndash; for example, to differentiate the keywell and the thumb fan/cluster.
 Columns can be staggered and splayed relative to each other, while zones can be anchored to each other so that everything is right where you want it.
+Within columns, the rows are built from bottom to top by default.

 A full zone declaration looks something like this (in the context of the whole config):